ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Vinter.md

 ## Tasks
 ___
 - ### Pre-Auction Tasks:
 	- task1:  Inspect the bottle of wine being auctioned to see for yourself what all the fuss is about.
+If asked, you are definetly interested, but unsure if you'll bid.
 	- task2: If approached by Rueben politely inform him your Devoux is still not for sale.
 	- task3:  After inspecting the bottle, approach Gregor and tell him to not bid on the bottle, its not worth his time.
 	- task4: See if you can convince Harvey to also say something to Gregor about not bidding on the wine.